DawID-Log/downloader-youtube-video/README.md

 3. **Locate the Executable**:
    After running the command, the executable will be located in the `dist` folder, which is created in the same directory as your script.

+---

+### **Download the ZIP File**

+You can also download the pre-packaged ZIP file containing the executable and all necessary dependencies.
+Once downloaded, extract the ZIP file and run the executable directly from your system, without the need for setting up Python or running the script manually.